-The Care Project Volunteer Program is a project-based program.
+The Care Project Foundation Volunteer Program is project-based.
 This means that it will always be different.
 As volunteers, you will be signing up to be of service to the elephants and the community involved in raising them.

 This is difficult, dirty, and often unglamorous work but the reward is amazing.
 There’s nothing like the satisfaction of working side by side with other volunteers and local community members.
 Knowing the positive impact you’ve had on a community’s journey to re-education is truly life-changing.